UCHealth University of Colorado Hospital, Highlands Ranch Hospital, Longs Peak Hospital, and Broomfield Hospital

 Dr. Ahrendt graduated from the Johns Hopkins University School of Medicine and completed her residency and fellowship training at the Johns Hopkins Hospital.

 Prior to joining the faculty at the University of Colorado in 2016, Dr. Ahrendt served as the Division Chief for the Breast Surgical Oncology Division at the University of Pittsburgh and was the co-Director of the comprehensive Breast Cancer Program at UPMC.
-During her tenure there, she led the expansion of the breast surgery program from one site to 4 sites with integration of breast surgery services with the UPMC Cancer Centers across western Pennsylvania.
+During her tenure there, she led the expansion of the breast surgery program from one site to four sites, with integration of breast surgery services with the UPMC Cancer Centers across western Pennsylvania.
 She developed an accredited Breast Surgery Fellowship Program that trained future leaders in breast surgery.
+At the University of Colorado, she has guided the expansion of the Breast Surgical Oncology Program from the University of Colorado Anschutz Campus to Highlands Ranch Hospital and UC Health Cherry Creek Medical Center.
+This expansion has included recruiting additional fellowship trained surgeons to the program and advancing multi-disciplinary breast cancer care at all of our locations.

-Throughout her career, Dr. Ahrendt has been invested in clinical research and has been involved in pivotal trails that define surgery of the axilla in breast cancer.
+Throughout her career, Dr. Ahrendt has been invested in clinical research, and has been involved in pivotal trials that define surgery of the axilla in breast cancer.
 She has contributed over 80 peer-reviewed publications and participates in several National Committees.
+Dr. Ahrendt is a member of the I-SPY Clinical Trial local-regional working group.

 Andrew Cantor

-Mr. Cantor joined UDR, Inc. in September 2009 as Vice President – Investor Relations and transitioned into his current role as Vice President – Acquisitions and Dispositions in 2012.
+Mr. Cantor joined UDR, Inc. in September 2009 as Vice President – Investor Relations and transitioned into his role as Vice President – Acquisitions and Dispositions in 2012 and was promoted to Senior Vice President in 2019.

 Kurt Schwartzkopf